Deep Dive January 25, 2026 10 min read

 LLMs are trained on massive text datasets.
 Content that appears frequently, in authoritative contexts, gets weighted more heavily.
 This includes:

-If your company is mentioned in these contexts, you're more likely to appear in answers.
+Training data is the foundation.
+If your company is mentioned in authoritative contexts — Wikipedia, news, academic papers — you're more likely to appear in AI answers, even without real-time search.

 Real-Time Search Integration